 Industry mentors include Shaun Mahoney from email marketing expert ULetters, Benjamin Simkin from lead generation consultancy BusinessNET, Andrew Phillips from sales training firm FocalPoint, and international sales expert Jack Daly.

-What they’re doing is compiling all of the experts in their companies with their own wisdom and offering a bundle of essential marketing tips for mortgage brokers to assist their agents get up and running.
+What they’re doing is compiling all of the experts in their companies with their own wisdom and offering affordable web design to assist their agents get up and running.
 Nieuwenhoven also helps mentor novice agents through his own experience as director on the board of the Finance Brokers Association of Australia (FBAA).
 Being closely tied in with the FBAA, he has been able to meet a wonderful deal of mortgage brokers over time.
 “I’ve seen issues with mortgage brokers — they have articulated them to me, ” he said.

 The FBAA and the Mortgage and Finance Association of Australia (MFAA) have done a whole lot of research.
 The greatest issue in the company is new agents and the way they shed quickly.
 If my business can provide some additional support mechanisms to agents wanting to come into the market and leverage from our experience, the business will be better for it.